Myth of the clean Wehrmacht: Criminal orders

 Römer wrote the records which "prove that it was Hitler's generals who executed his murderous orders without scruples or hesitations".
-Historian Wolfram Wette, reviewing the book, notes the sporadic objections to the order were not fundamental.
+Wolfram Wette, reviewing the book, notes the sporadic objections to the order were not fundamental.
 They were driven by military necessity and the cancellation of the order in 1942 was "not a return to morality, but an opportunistic course correction".
 Wette concludes: "The Commissar Order, which had always had a particularly strong influence on the image of the Wehrmacht because of its obviously criminal character, had finally been clarified.
 Once again the observation had confirmed itself: the deeper the research penetrates into the military history, the gloomier the picture becomes".

 In 1941, the Wehrmacht took 3,300,000 Soviet soldiers as prisoners of war.
 By February 1942, two million of these were dead.
 600,000 were shot because of the Commissar Order.
 Most of the rest died from criminal mistreatment.
-Once captured, Soviet POWs were marched into holding pens where they had no shelter, no medical treatment and given minuscule rations.
+Once captured, Soviet POWs were marched into holding pens where they had no shelter, no medical treatment, and given minuscule rations.
 Forced labour became a death sentence.
 German Quartermaster-General Eduard Wagner declared, "prisoners incapable of work in the prison camps are to starve".
 Friedrich Freiherr von Broich, while being secretly taped at Trent Park, recalled his memories of prisoners of war.
 He said the prisoners "at night howled like wild beasts" from starvation.
 Adding "we marched down the road and a column of 6,000 tottering figures went past, completely emaciated, helping each other along ...
 Soldiers of ours on bicycles rode alongside with pistols everyone who collapsed was shot and thrown into the ditch".
 Wehrmacht troops shot civilians on the slightest pretext of partisan involvement and massacred whole villages that were supposedly protecting them.
 Omer Bartov writes in The Eastern Front: 1941–1945 German Troops and the Barbarisation of Warfare that numerous interrogations by Germans had determined Soviet troops would rather die on the battlefield than be taken prisoner.

 The racist ideology of the campaign combined with "criminal orders", such as the Commissar Order, brought about a vicious circle of deepening violence and murder.
 The Wehrmacht endeavoured to "pacify" the population, but the civilians increased partisan activity.
-In August 1941 the II Corps ordered that "partisans are to be publicly hanged and left hanging for some time".
+In August 1941, the II Corps ordered that "partisans are to be publicly hanged and left hanging for some time".
 Public hangings became commonplace.
 Records of the reason for the murders included "feeding a Russian soldier", "wandering about", "trying to escape", and "for being an assistant's assistant of the partisans".
 Bartov writes that the civilian population had also been de-humanised resulting in the barbarisation of warfare.
 The final phase of this barbarisation was the "scorched earth" policy utilised by the Wehrmacht as they retreated.